X16Community/x16-smc/README.md

 Please note that some fuse settings may "brick" the ATtiny861, and resetting requires equipment for high voltage programming.
 Be careful if you choose not to use the recommended values.

+If you have installed Arduino IDE, and you can use that to program the SMC, you may enable verbose output and see what parameters are used by the IDE.
+The avrdude tool is also included in the Arduino IDE install, and you may use the same executable to program the SMC from the command line.

 # Memory map